oegedijk/explainerdashboard/docs/source/custom.rst

 CustomDashboard
 ***************

-Using the ``ExplainerComponents`` it becomes very easy to build your own custom dashboards, without needing to know much about web development or even much about `plotly dash <https://dash.plotly.com/>`_. (although I would recommend anyone to learn the latter)
+Using the ``ExplainerComponents`` and connectors it becomes very easy to build your own custom dashboards, without needing to know much about web development or even much about `plotly dash <https://dash.plotly.com/>`_.
+(although I would recommend anyone to learn the latter)

-You can get some inspiration from ``explainerdashboard.dashbord_components.composites`` on how you can construct simple layouts, combining different components.
+You can get some inspiration from ``explainerdashboard.dashbord_components.composites`` on how you can construct simple layouts, combining different components and connectors.

 Constructing layout
 ===================